rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 	- On your browser, open `http://localhost:5601/`
 	- Terminate CMD window

 	**NOTE:** It helps to be explicit on the version of Kibana.
-This guide's us in determinining compatbility of our plugins.
+This guide's us in determinining compatibility of our plugins.

 Install ELK tools and Kibana plugins
 ------
-Since ES v5.x, ES have have stopped supporting plugins in it core installation.This is to shield ES from attacks and vulnerabilities that may be expose by plugins.
-This means we have host our plugins independently.
-It's pretty simple with NSSM, but first we need to create a bootstrap file for each plugins.
+Since v5.x, ES have have stopped supporting site plugins in its core installation.
+Site plugins are those with HTML+CSS files.
+According to Elastic, this is to protect ES from attacks and vulnerabilities that may be carried by the plugins.
+This means we have host our web plugins independently and it's pretty simple with NSSM.
+Bt first, we need to create a bootstrap file for each plugin.

 #### Head
+Head is your old school GUI for ES.
+It's simple and it just works for most of my tasks.
+ES is REST-based, so technically you can do pretty much everything with Head.
+For details visit https://github.com/mobz/elasticsearch-head.

 * __Download and build packages__
 	- On new CMD window: